jhannes/logevents/README.md

 [![Coverage Status](https://coveralls.io/repos/github/jhannes/logevents/badge.svg?branch=master)](https://coveralls.io/github/jhannes/logevents?branch=master)
 [![Vulnerability scan](https://snyk.io/test/github/jhannes/logevents/badge.svg?targetFile=pom.xml)](https://snyk.io/test/github/jhannes/logevents?targetFile=pom.xml)

-**Status: Concept implementation.
-I'm not sure if this is something worth doing or not!**

 Setting up and configuring logging should be *easy*, whether you want to do it with configuration files or in code.
 Log Events is a tiny logging framework built on top of SLF4J - the logging lingua franka for Java.